tonaljs/tonal/README.md

 The API Reference documentation is generated with `jsdoc2md` package (not included in dependencies) and then the output copied to the README of each package.

 The distributable `tonal-min.js` file is generated with `npm run dist`

+The documentation can be generated with: `npm run docs`

 ## Inspiration